mczabaj/prodsales/README.md

 `cd` to the prodsales root directory

-* if you have clojure and lein, run *
+If you have clojure and lein, run
 `lein uberjar` then

 From the root folder run